Is burping a newborn after breastfeeding necessary? Discover whether you still need to burp your breastfed baby—the answer might surprise you.

 I learned that you can generally stop burping a baby once he has learned to sit on his own.
 You’ll also likely follow your baby’s lead, especially as he becomes more mobile and “has no time” for sitting still for patting and burping.

 I’ll admit that I was one of those parents whose babies didn’t burp after every feeding.
-But rather than spending several minutes waiting for that burp that would never come, I simply held him over my shoulder for at least five minutes before laying him back to sleep.
+But rather than waiting for that burp that would never come, I held him over my shoulder for at least five minutes before laying him down.

 During the day, I’d keep him upright or at an angle, rather than flat on his back or tummy, even if a burp never surfaced.
 And burping between switching sides—or even holding him upright over my shoulder—also helped prevent spit up.